 The colors are generally in shades of brown, with the ground color being lighter with yellowish tones.
 Some hatchlings can look very similar to anerythristic hatchlings before the yellows appear.

 Urban legend currently states that hets for caramel can be identified because they have more yellow than non-hets.
-There is no proof for this.
+So far this has not been proven.